logo

 }

-Or you can simple return dictionary or list.
-It will be automatically convert to JSONResponse by make_response function.
-So it is similar to return text or bytes.
+Or you can simply return a dictionary or a list.
+It will be automatically converted to JSONResponse by the make_response function.
+So it is similar to returning text or bytes.

-Be careful that your dict or list have to be convertible to JSON by json.dumps function.
+Be careful that your dict or list has to be convertible to JSON by the json.dumps function.

 @app.route('/dict')